wcerfgba/jpreston.xyz/notes-on-organization-design.md

 In the standard mode, objectives follow directly from the world, because individuals have desires and wish the world to be in a different state, and it is when a group of people share a set of common objectives that they come together to form an organization in order to successfully achieve those objectives.
 Additionally, an organization must know what it's objectives are before it can define processes and structures, because these other factors only exist to ensure that the objectives are secured.
 An organization can be said to be 'well-designed' if the other factors allow the organization to successfully achieve its objectives.

-Objectives are constrained by the world because some objectives are unrealistic or unachievable ("make the sky green"), and others are already true ("this is a sentence"), in which case there is no need to try and change them.
+Objectives are constrained by the world because some objectives are unrealistic or unachievable ("make the sky green"), and others are already true ("this is a sentence"), in which case there is no need to try and achieve them.

-In the meta mode, ...
-TODO ...
+In the meta mode, the construction of objectives is itself a process, where an organization designer attempts to list the different objectives, their priorities, and their relationships.
+Thus the objectives are influenced by the specifics of the "determine objectives" meta-process.

 Objectives may form their own tree of dependencies, where some objectives are a necessary condition for achieving others.
 For example "win the lottery" is conditional on "hold a valid lottery ticket", which is conditional on "have enough money to buy a lottery ticket".